 Fairlee

-• Lake Morey/Treasure Island
+• Lake Morey and Treasure Island

 Quechee